-CBIZ believes that repurchasing shares of its common stock under the Company's stock purchase plan is a use of cash that provides value to its shareholders.
-Not including the shares purchased from Westbury and the shares repurchased with proceeds from the 2010 Notes transaction, CBIZ purchased approximately 1.1 million shares of its common stock under this plan at a total cost of approximately \$7.1 million during the year ended December 31, 2010.
-On February 10, 2011, CBIZ's Board of Directors authorized the purchase of up to 5.0 million shares of CBIZ common stock through March 31, 2012.
-The shares may be repurchased in the open market or through privately negotiated purchases according to SEC rules.
+CBIZ believes that repurchasing shares of its common stock is a use of cash that provides value to its stockholders.
+CBIZ purchased approximately 1.4 million shares of its common stock under this plan at a total cost of approximately \$9.5 million during the year ended December 31, 2011.
+On February 22, 2012, CBIZ's Board of Directors authorized the purchase of up to 5.0 million shares of CBIZ common stock through March 31, 2013.
+The shares may be repurchased in the open market or through privately negotiated purchases in accordance with SEC rules.